YukiBear426/DUP-MCRNet/README.md

 ## Data Preparation

 All datasets used can be downloaded from [here](https://pan.baidu.com/s/1fw4uB6W8psX7roBOgbbXyA) (password: `arrr`).
-*Note: The datasets are provided by the other authors.*
+*Note: The datasets are provided by the other author.*

 After downloading, put them into `datasets/` folder.
-Your `datasets/` folder should look like this:
+Your `datasets/` folder should be looked like this:

 ````
 -- datasets